ebi-pf-team/interproscan-docs/docs/Integrating.rst

 Integrating InterProScan into a Nextflow pipeline
 =================================================

-You can integrate ``InterProScan`` directly into you own Nextflow pipelines.
+You can integrate ``InterProScan`` directly into your own Nextflow pipelines.

 For example using Git ``submodules``: